-- Select Yes to change the Values layer settings to match those of the Contours layer. - Select the Contour Display tab and ensure the Contour key option is selected. - Click the OK button to display contours of damage and a contour summary. - Move the Mesh layer to follow the Contours layer in the Treeview so the mesh is visible on top of the contour display.
+layer settings to match those of the Contours layer.

+- Select the Contour Display tab and ensure the Contour key option is selected. - Click the OK button to display contours of damage and a contour summary.

 Contouring Cycles to Failure

 Modeller can calculate the number of repeats of a given loading sequence to failure.
 An extra fatigue spectrum will be created containing only a single loading cycle.